 The MDR has generally enlarged the scope of what constitutes a medical device, and is designed to produce harmonious results across member states by superseding national laws and previous directives; this comes to unify the legal framework surrounding medical devices across the EU.

-Directives Vs. Regulations — One of the most important changes presented by the MDR is its inherent structure.
-Directives set by the MDD are non-binding, creating variation as they are incorporated into the national laws of member states, which have the freedom to determine how to implement the MDD.
-In contrast, regulations laid out in the MDR are binding and apply to all member states at the moment of implementation.
+Directives Vs. Regulations — One of the most important changes presented by the MDR is that its terms are binding to all member states at the moment of application, whereas the terms of the MDD were non-binding, creating variation as they were incorporated into the national laws of member states.
 Still, there remain opportunities for member states to monitor their national markets and ban certain high-risk devices.

 Notified Bodies (NBs) — Under the MDR, NBs operate under stricter guidelines; while these entities previously operated as industry partners, they will now work as a police-like extension of conformity assessments.
 NBs will have to be reaccredited under the MDR and, once accredited, must conduct annual audits and assessments on manufacturers’ quality management and postmarket surveillance systems, as well as unannounced inspections.
 NBs will also have stricter requirements for highly qualified staff and will be obliged to request expert panels to scrutinize their clinical evaluation assessment reports for high-risk devices.